saikirankoppu/UDP_JAVA/README.md

 *For Running

 ->Running a Server(Rcmdd)
-after entering this line "java Rcmdd portnumber" press enter. and run the clients
+After entering this line "java Rcmdd portnumber" press enter and run the clients.
 Note:Dont forget to give the portnumber.

 ->Running a client (Rcmd)
-after entering this "java Rcmd hostname portnumber exec_count delay command" press enter. put command in "" example:  java Rcmd localhost 5000 4 2000 "ls"
+After entering this "java Rcmd hostname portnumber exec_count delay command" press enter and put command in "" example:  java Rcmd localhost 5000 4 2000 "ls"